Hornbill-Docs/style-guide/style-guide/parentheses.md

 **Examples**
 - HyperText Markup Language (HTML) is the standard language for creating web pages.
-- When editing text, use the ampersand symbol (&) to represent the word "and."
+- When editing text, use the ampersand symbol (&) to represent the word *and*.
 - The recommended daily vitamin C intake is 75 milligrams (mg) for adults (about 0.0026 ounces).

 ## Parentheses to form plurals